 - one faculty representative from the College of Engineering (nominated by the Dean/ College of Engineering); - one representative from the institutional administration (nominated by the Dean of Academic Affairs); - one representative from the Office of Graduate Studies, (nominated by the Director of the Office of Graduate Studies); - one external representative to the institutional community (nominated by the Dean of Academic Affairs); - an ethicist (nominated by the Dean of Academic Affairs); and - an expert in social sciences research methods (nominated by the Dean of Academic Affairs). - a research expert in health or in the biomedical sciences (nominated by the Dean of Academic Affairs). - c.
 The Dean of Academic Affairs of UPRM recommends to the Chancellor. - d.
 If an IRB member does not complete his or her three-year term, the appointed substitute will complete the remainder of the term (instead of beginning a new three year term).
 Time served as a substitute will not be considered as a term. - e.
-The names and qualifications of the IRB members are appended to this document in accordance with Section (b)(3) of 45 CFR 46.103 (Assuring compliance with this policy-research conducted or supported by any Federal Department of Agency). - 4.
-IRB Director - a.
-Description: - 1) Shall have, at least, a valid certification of approval of a course in the ethical dimensions of research involving human subjects from CITI and from NIH and will, ideally, be a Certified IRB Professional. - 2) Shall be confirmed by the Dean of Academic Affairs based on the recommendation of the IRB members. - 3) Will be appointed for a minimum three year term, which may be renewed for another term. - 4) Shall have at six credits (50%) release time during the Fall and Winter semesters. - 5) Will be an active member of PRIM&R (Public Responsibility in Medicine and Research) and is expected to attend its annual meeting. - b.
-The Director, who manages the IRB on a day-to-day basis, has at least the following responsibilities: - 1) Analyze protocols and records to ensure completeness and compliance with appropriate federal, state, institutional policies and IRB guidelines; - 2) Attend IRB meetings and assist in the preparation of minutes and post meeting communications with researchers; - 3) Compose clear and concise detailed correspondence to investigators; - 4) Provide guidance to the research community of IRB policies, procedures, IRB review requirements as well as status of ongoing reviews;
+The names and qualifications of the IRB members are appended to this document in accordance with Section (b) (3) of 45 CFR 46.103 (Assuring compliance with this policy-research conducted or supported by any Federal Department of Agency).

+4. IRB Director

+- a.
+Description: - Shall have, at least, a valid certification of approval of a course in the ethical dimensions of research involving human subjects from CITI and from NIH and will, ideally, be a Certified IRB Professional. - 2) Shall be confirmed by the Dean of Academic Affairs. - Will be appointed for a minimum of a three-year term, which may be renewed for another term. - 4) Shall negotiate the terms with the Dean of Academic Affairs based on the fiscal situation but cannot exceed three credits of release time. - b.
+The Director, who manages the IRB on a day-to-day basis, has at least the following responsibilities: - Analyze protocols and records to ensure completeness and compliance with appropriate federal, state, institutional policies and IRB guidelines; - 2) Attend IRB meetings and assist in the preparation of minutes and post meeting communications with researchers; - 3) Compose clear and concise detailed correspondence to investigators; - 4) Provide guidance to the research community of IRB policies, procedures, IRB review requirements as well as status of ongoing reviews;

-- 5) Serve as a liaison with technical staff to enhance IRB management systems; - 6) Maintain and update the IRB website, web content and facilitate its use by investigators and IRB members; - 7) Ensure careful recordkeeping; - 8) Develop drafts of IRB policies and procedures for consideration by the IRB; - 9) Handle allegations, complaints, and noncompliance, and report to the proper authorities of adverse effects, unexpected events and noncompliance; - 10) Facilitate off-site/cooperative research; - a) assess quality improvements/metrics for IRB and PIs; - b) manage staff and infrastructure.
+- 5) Serve as a liaison with technical staff to enhance IRB management systems; - 6) Ensure careful recordkeeping; - 7) Develop drafts of IRB policies and procedures for consideration by the IRB; - 8) Handle allegations, complaints, and noncompliance, and report to the proper authorities of adverse effects, unexpected events and noncompliance; - 9) Facilitate off-site/cooperative research; - a) assess quality improvements/metrics for IRB and PIs; - b) manage staff and infrastructure.